-DO NOT wait for a rash.
 If your baby or toddler is ill and getting worse, get medical help immediately.

-Someone with meningitis or septicaemia can get a lot worse very quickly.
+A baby or toddler with meningitis or septicaemia can get a lot worse very quickly.
 Keep checking them.

-Trust your instincts – Get medical help immediatelyGet medical help immediately
+Trust your instincts – Get medical help immediately.

 Why are the under-5s at risk?

+Babies and young children are particularly vulnerable to meningitis as they cannot easily fight infection because their immune system is not yet fully developed.
+The most common causes of meningitis are bacteria and viruses.
+Viral meningitis is rarely life-threatening, but can still make babies and young children very unwell.
+Most children will make a good recovery, but recovery can be slow.
 Bacterial meningitis can be fatal and needs rapid admission to hospital and urgent medical treatment.
 Whilst most children will make a good recovery, around 10% will die and some will be left with lifelong disabilities.

 Some bacteria that cause meningitis can also cause septicaemia (blood poisoning).
 The rash associated with meningitis is actually caused by septicaemia.
 You should never wait for a rash, it can be a late sign or may not appear at all.
 Learn more about the rash and glass test.